 Unfortunately, there are cases of women who have suffered injuries related to insertion of a hormonal coil.
 These have included instances of damage to the womb and heavy bleeding caused by perforating the cervix.
 The most common risk is the risk of infection.
 Pelvic infections are known to occur in the first few weeks after the insertion of a hormonal coil but it can sometimes take up to six months after a hormonal coil has been fitted for the complications to materialise.

 An internal examination should be recommended to ensure there are no existing infections prior to a hormonal coil being inserted.

 In more extreme cases of medical negligence, the disinfectant has been incorrectly place inside a patients’ vagina when the procedure took place.

-- Suffer pain in your lower abdomen
+- Suffering pain in your lower abdomen

-- Experience a high temperature
+- Experiencing a high temperature

-- Experience strong-smelling discharge
+- Experiencing strong-smelling or abnormal discharge

 All the above information was correct at the time of publication.